flipcoder/textbeat/README.md

 Each column is represents a track and they default to separate midi channel numbers.
 Tracks sequence notes.
 You'll usually play at least 1 track per instrument.
-This doesn't mean you're limited to just one note per track though, you can keep notes held down and play chords as you wish, using the right note effects.
+This doesn't mean you're limited to just one note per track though, you can keep notes held down and play chords as you wish.

+Each cell row in a track can contain both note data and associated effects.

 By default, any note event in a track will mute previous notes on that track

-Numbered notes, note letter names, and roman numerals are supported.

-I've almost got the scale/mode system in (not yet impl).

 The following will play the C major scale using numbered notation:
 ```